olivierpierre/discord-office-hours-queue-bot/README.md

-# Office Hours Queue Bot
+# Discord Office Hours Queue Bot

 Discord is great for office hours, however with large group it can be hard to maintain the order of arrival of students so that they can be helped in the